banner

 David’s Seed

 The seed of David’s spiritual life also started with humble beginnings—he was a shepherd boy.
 Now, as a man, David seeks the help of the LORD his God.
 God is his refuge and strength.
-He grows in spiritual maturity because he keeps the weeds of pride, power, and position out of his life, and he nurtures his relationship with the LORD, the giver of life and blessings.
+He grows in spiritual maturity because he keeps the weeds of pride, power, and position out of his life.
+He nurtures his relationship with the LORD, the giver of life and blessings.

 God protects David in the wilderness from the murderous attempts of his jealous father-in-law, King Saul.
 Although pursued by him, David respects the LORD’s choice of Saul as his anointed and doesn’t kill him, even though he had two opportunities to do it.
 He doesn’t take revenge himself—he lets God handle it.